 God does, however, care about our individual personal behavior insofar as it affects other people.
 He created us for a purpose, and how each of us develops as a human being is of prime importance to Him.
 His two major rules are that we treat each other as we ourselves would want to be treated, and that we learn from our mistakes.

 God is not a static entity.
 He is a living being and continues to grow through us.
-Insofar as we are all tiny sparks struck off from His body, each and every one of us is His child, and His parenthood of us means that He is a personal god.
+Insofar as we are all tiny sparks struck off from His body, each, and every one of us is His child, and His parenthood of us means that He is a personal god.
 You do not need a church, a temple or a clergyman to intervene on your behalf.
 You can speak to God directly.
 And God speaks back to you!
 Not through words muttered into your ears, but subtly, through feelings, sensations and through that tiny voice you call your conscience.

 He also speaks to you through the voices and actions of other people.
 Neither you nor the other person might realize at the time that there was any form of divine support, but sometime later, even years later you may think back to that event and realize that had it not been for that incident, your life might have been drastically different.